T3Voila/templavoilaplus/README.md

     * You can add new renderer (for example Smarty, Twig)
     * You can work on own themes
 * Update Script
-    * There is an Update Script which already works quite extensive
+    * There is an Update Script which works quite well
     * You should select "creating new extension" also if it shows you a green extension to select
     * No support for multiple storage pids yet
     * Step 6, removing old data, is not available yet
-    * The feature "ServerDeployment JSON" for better server upgrades isn't available yet
+    * ~~The feature "ServerDeployment JSON" for better server upgrades isn't available yet~~